A Trip To Acadia

 It is something special to stay on the top of a mountain and look up into the dark sky, full of stars and with the Milky Way spanning from one horizon to another.
 Acadia is a great place to experience this, especially on the Cadillac Mountain summit, that provides a 360-degree view.

 Staying overnight at the Cadillac Mountain is a good idea if you want to be the first in the continental United States to see the rising sun.
 This fact and the accessibility of the summit make it surprisingly hard to find free spot in the parking area, despite its impressive capacity.
 The hosts of the campground where I stayed, advised me to get here early as the parking lot could be full a few hours before the sunrise, by those who are not lazy enough to wake up at 2:00 AM.
 I decided to be lazy a bit, yet to ensure a spot for my car.
 So I simply spent the night at the back seat and emerged from there with the first light.

 At the time of my visit I knew nothing about islands, visible from the Cadillac Mountain and read some information only upon the end of my trip.
 Now I know, that Islesford is a picturesque harbor town, with spectacular views of the Mount Desert Island, and that one can get there by a local mail boat or a tour boats from Northeast Harbor and Southwest Harbor.
 It has a museum, operated by National Park Service, several quaint shops, galleries, and artisans.

 Islesford and Cranberries Isles

 I left Acadia on the third day of my trip.
-The experience I got met the expectations, but I had firm intent to come back and explore the park once again and explore things that I missed this time.
+I was happy with with my new experience, but I already decided to come back to explore things that I missed this time.